Back to Blog

 Both SEO and AI search aim to make content visible and useful for real people.
 Google ranks pages, and AI platforms summarize and cite them.
 The goal stays the same: help users find accurate answers quickly.

-The framing of SEO versus AI search optimization misses the point.
+Framing AEO vs SEO as an either-or choice misses the point.
 Teams do not need to choose one or the other.
 They need a unified approach that supports both.
 The real question is less about replacement and more about how content needs to change in structure, writing, and measurement.

 Here is the simple way to think about it: